 A recent report by the Royal Institute of Chartered Surveyors (RICS) highlighted the benefits of the Living Wage to Facilities Management companies, including cleaning services.

-Mayor of London Boris Johnson has also fully endorsed the Living Wage:
+Mayor of London Sadiq Khan has also fully endorsed the Living Wage:

 Clean for Good’s story began in the Parish of St Andrew-by-the-Wardrobe – a Church of England parish in the City of London in 2014.
 Wanting to understand more about who worked in their parish, they asked the Centre for Theology & Community to undertake some grassroots research.
 They found a surprising number of low-paid workers, often working in poor conditions.

 Every day the City of London relies upon a small army of low-income workers to keep the City ticking over – cleaners, security guards, couriers and bar workers to name a few.
 Many work anti-social hours, with thousands coming to work as the day-time City workers leave their desks.
 Some of them are treated well, but some less so – with low wages, poor working conditions and little scope for advancement.
 They have been described as the City’s ‘hidden workers’.
 The experience of local cleaners stood out.

 So St Andrew’s decided to do something practical.
 Why not set up a cleaning company to provide work for cleaners – paying the London Living Wage and providing decent working conditions?
 In the City of London, taking a business approach seemed appropriate.

 The new business would benefit low-income residents of the City and its surrounding communities.
 Why should cleaning be a sector where workers just survive?
 Why not a cleaning business whose workers thrive?